Tufts University: Undergraduate admissions

-Research

-Tuft's research expenditure in fiscal year 2018 was $213.5 million.

 Collaborations

 Students can pursue a five-year program with the New England Conservatory.
 The Cosmology department also offers joint seminars with MIT.
 Organized by Alan Guth and Alexander Vilenkin, the seminars are open to all students.
-The Fletcher School also operates dual degree programs with Harvard Law School, Tuck School of Business at Dartmouth, UC Berkeley School of Law, among others.
+The Fletcher School also operates dual degree programs with Harvard Law School, Tuck School of Business at Dartmouth, and UC Berkeley School of Law, among others.
 Several academic consortiums allow for research collaboration between local schools.
 Examples exist with the Program on Negotiation, the ROTC, the Tufts-New England Medical Center, the Center for European Studies, and the School of Engineering.
 Several exchange programs allow students to study at the Graduate Institute of International and Development Studies in Geneva and the Sciences Po in Paris.
 Cross registration exists for undergraduate students with schools in the Boston Consortium.
 Fletcher and other graduate students may cross register with the graduate schools at Harvard and MIT.

-Tufts has offered study abroad programs with various universities for the past 40 years.
+Tufts has offered study abroad programs for the past 40 years.
 Tufts has semester and year long programs with Pembroke College of the University of Oxford, University College London, Royal Holloway University of London, School of Oriental and African Studies, University of Paris, Sciences Po Paris, École nationale supérieure des Beaux-Arts, University of Tübingen, Zhejiang University, and University of Hong Kong.
-Every year more than 500 undergraduate students study abroad, with most doing it during their junior and senior years.
+Every year more than 500 undergraduate students study abroad, most during their junior and senior years.

+Tufts is an active member of the University of the Arctic.
+UArctic is an international cooperative network based in the Circumpolar Arctic region, consisting of more than 200 universities, colleges, and other organizations with an interest in promoting education and research in the Arctic region.